A path to precision cosmology: synergy between four promising late-universe cosmological probes: Introduction

-To solve the $H_0$ tension (also known as the ``Hubble tension''), besides searching for new physics in cosmology (see Ref.~\citep{Verde:2019ivm} for a breif review), one should also seek to precisely measure cosmological parameters using only the late-universe observations.
-Currently, the late-universe observations, such as SNe Ia and the baryonic acoustic oscillations (BAO; here, it refers to those measured from galaxy surveys), cannot tightly constrain cosmological parameters, but can only used as a supplementary tool to break parameter degeneracies inherent in the CMB \citep{Aghanim:2018eyx}.
-However, actually, in the next decades, some novel late-universe cosmological probes will be greatly developed, in which the most promising ones include, e.g., 21 cm intensity mapping (IM), fast radio burst (FRB), gravitational wave (GW) standard siren, and strong gravitational lensing (SGL).
+To solve the $H_0$ tension (also known as the ``Hubble tension''), besides searching for new physics in cosmology (see Ref.~\citep{Verde:2019ivm} for a brief review), one should also seek to precisely measure cosmological parameters using only the late-universe observations.
+Currently, the late-universe observations, such as SNe Ia and the baryonic acoustic oscillations (BAO; here, it refers to those measured from galaxy redshift surveys), cannot tightly constrain cosmological parameters, but can only be used as a supplementary tool to break the parameter degeneracies inherent to the CMB data \citep{Aghanim:2018eyx}.
+In the next decades, however, some novel late-universe cosmological probes will be greatly developed, in which the most promising ones include, e.g., 21 cm intensity mapping (IM), fast radio burst (FRB), gravitational wave (GW) standard siren, and strong gravitational lensing (SGL).